 Mathematics is associated with numbers and symbols.
 But, it is also associated with intriguing words and its own vocabulary.
 Everyday words have different meanings in a mathematical context.
 For example, words like “difference,” “true,” or “product” can have different definitions or connotations in our everyday life.
 Edublox’s numeracy program aims at teaching math terminology, including the appropriate meaning of words when in the context of a math problem.

 (9.)
 Edublox Live Tutor develops comprehension

-Comprehension is is critical in developing children’s reading skills and, therefore, their ability to obtain an education.
-Indeed, reading comprehension has become the “essence of reading” (Durkin, 1993), essential to academic and life-long learning.
+Comprehension is critical in developing children’s reading skills and, therefore, their ability to obtain an education.
+Indeed, reading comprehension has become the “essence of reading” (Durkin, 1993), essential to academic and lifelong learning.

 A child can read fluently but without comprehension.
 Neuro-imaging of children showed that, while reading, the brain function of those with reading comprehension problems is quite different and distinct from those with reading disabilities.
 Those with reading disabilities exhibited abnormalities in a specific region in the left occipitotemporal region (see no. 8 above).
 On the other hand, those with reading comprehension problems did not show abnormalities in this region.
 Instead, they showed specific abnormalities in regions typically associated with memory (Cutting et al., 2013).

 Other reasons for fluent reading without comprehension may be poor vocabulary and weak logical reasoning skills.
 The relationship between logical reasoning and reading comprehension is well-established in the literature.
 It has been said that “there is no reading without reasoning,” and even that reading is reasoning.

 In addition to improving vocabulary, memory, and reasoning skills, Edublox students are taught to find the main idea(s) in texts; distinguish between cause and effect; differentiate between fact and opinion; draw conclusions and make inferences.